Chem Chem is set in its own concession close to the Tarangire National Park.

 Chem Chem: Our full report

 Chem Chem, meaning 'spring' in Swahili, was opened in June 2011 by Swiss/French couple Fabia Bausch and Nicolas Negre.
 Fabia has a business background; Nicolas was formerly a professional hunter in the Selous.
-A luxury tented lodge, it's set in its own 40km² concession with beautiful views of the Rift Valley's western escarpment, and is situated such that you can explore both Tarangire National Park (20 minutes drive to the main gate) and Lake Manyara National Park (50 minutes to the north gate, and 1 hour 20 minutes to the south gate).
+A luxury tented lodge, it's set in its own 40km2 concession - Bungi Wildlife Management area - with beautiful views of the Rift Valley's western escarpment, and is situated such that you can explore both Tarangire National Park (40 minutes drive to the main gate) and Lake Manyara National Park (90 minutes to the north gate, and two hours to the south gate).

 Most guests stay at Chem Chem with their own private driver guide, who will conduct their safari activities in the national parks.
 Activities within the concession, which is not subject to national parks' rules, include walking, night drives and off-road driving.
 These are led by Nicolas or a freelance guide, and are at an extra charge.
 Within the concession you'll find good numbers of giraffe, impala and zebra, as well as lesser kudu, cheetah, leopard, and over 200 species of birds.
 The occasional elephant and lion are also spotted here.

-On our last visit in October 2011, activities on offer included a guided walking safari for US$45pp, a night drive for US$50pp, and a visit to a Maasai boma for US$70 per vehicle.
+On our last visit to Chem Chem in November 2015, activities on offer included a guided walking safari for US$45pp, a night drive for US$50pp, and a visit to a Maasai boma for US$70 per vehicle.
 Other activities include a Maasai-guided sunrise run, and walks to learn about the use of local medicinal and herbal plants.
 The walking here is gentle and fun, with a chance to learn some local Maasai skills, as well as keeping an eye out for passing game.
-Ask us in advance about costing some of these activities into your itinerary.
+It is also possible to book Chem Chem as part of a ‘game package’ where all of these activities are included.

 Chem Chem has been tastefully designed in what they call 'contemporary vintage' style.
 The central area consists of a spacious open-plan structure of wood, stone and thatch that looks over the plains to the escarpment beyond.
 It's a peaceful spot to sit and read, with half an eye out for passing game in the distance.
 Expect chunky tree-trunk tables (made by Nicolas himself), leather sofas, sumptuous armchairs, telescopes, coffee-table books, and some beautiful black-and-white wildlife photos on the walls.
 The main lounge area looks over a sunken campfire surrounded by cushioned benches, where guests can enjoy a pre-dinner drink.
 The focal point of the open-sided dining area is a beautiful long table carved from a tree trunk, flanked by several smaller tables.